SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 This chapter illustrates how to create a small DSL based on the definition of some domain classes (here `Dice` and
- `DieHandle`) and the extension of core class such as `Integer`.
+ `DieHandle`) and the extension of core classes such as `Integer`.
  It also shows that we can create packages with all the methods that are needed even when such methods are defined on classes external (here `Integer`) to the package.
 It shows that in Pharo we can use usual operators such as `+` to express natural models.